pachterlab/splitcode-tutorial/docs/source/user_guide_extraction.rst

    ``@no-chain`` specified in the config file header can disable the "stitching" behavior such that only the first encounter of a name (e.g. xxx) is extracted.

+   ``@no-chain xxx,yy`` means only disable the stitching behavior for the names xxx and yy.

 .. _Output extractions guide:

 Output options